carlos-sweb/pp-router/README.md

 You can write exact routers, that's easy.

-but if you need dynamic routers do it as follows /customer/:id(number) /customer/:namecustomer(string)/:id(number) /customer/:nameAndId(any)
+but if you need dynamic routers do it as follows\n /customer/:id(number)\n /customer/:namecustomer(string)/:id(number) /customer/:nameAndId(any)